Updated: Jun 11, 2021

 Remember, the Standford article states that within each immune system cell sits "tens of thousands of genes whose activity can be altered by vaccination status."
 The bulk of vaccines are administered to the entire population during infancy and early childhood, which is the most critical period of time when the immune system is in fact programming itself into what it will become.
 Because long term studies have never been done, the long term affect that those vaccine-induced gene alterations had, on influencing the individual's immune system programming and performance, and influencing the healthy population's herd health, those affects are completely unknown.
 Also, the vaccine-induced changes imposed on an individual's genetic code, the affect those changes have on the genetics of future generations, that too is also completely unknown.

-The changes are all unknown because vaccines have never been tested against genunine saline placebos.
+Remember, mutagenic changes are all unknown because vaccines have never been tested against genuine saline placebos.

 And even if placebo controlled testing were re-instated today, unfortunately it would still be impossible to determine what that original healthy baseline, in a "vaccine-free" state, might have looked like, recognizing that nearly all first-world residents has since been vaccinated to some degree.
 If early immune system programming is altered by vaccine-induced gene changes, even with receipt of a single vaccine, and if those vaccine-induced gene alterations negatively affect the immune system performance in some way, in either the individual or the individual's future offspring, or both, then today, even if we re-instate placebo controlled testing, at best, we will be comparing receipt of vaccine vs placebo, in bodies that were previously affected by vaccination.